 Severe or long-lasting diarrhea can affect your workouts and quality of life, plus it can be a sign of a serious illness.

 Talk to your doctor if you have diarrhea that happens frequently or lasts for more than two days.
-It could be a sign of something more serious, such as an infection or inflammatory bowel syndrome (IBS).
+It could be a sign of something more serious, such as an infection or irritable bowel syndrome (IBS).

 Dehydration is a concern for people who are very old, very young, or very sick, since it’s more difficult for them to replenish lost fluids.
 Those people should seek medical attention if they have long-lasting diarrhea.